 Portable cafes and restaurants

-There are also many cafes, restaurants, and fast foods and made from shipping containers.
+There are also many cafes, restaurants, and fast food establishments made from shipping containers.
 Even Starbucks sees the advantages of such a solution and has 45 container-made cafes within the USA.
 The one in the picture was recently moved from its original location to Northglenn.
-The whole process of disassembly, transport and reassembly took only 21 days.
+The whole process of disassembly, transport, and reassembly took only 21 days.

 Tunnel containers were used for makeshift bridges already by US soldiers a few decades ago.
 There are several smaller bridges in the world made out of one or two containers.
-Architects from Yoav Messer Architects have, however, came up with way bigger project.
+However, Architects from Yoav Messer Architects came up with way bigger projects.
 They have won the Econtainer Bridge competition with their design of 160 meters (525ft) long bridge made from containers in Arial Sharon park in Tel Aviv.

-People have of course made other things from shipping containers, including a biomass boiler, mobile hospitals, growing rooms, and many others, however, they can’t all be included in one article and these are the six most interesting ones according to us.
+People have, of course, made other things from shipping containers.
+Including but not limited to a biomass boiler, mobile hospitals, growing rooms, and many other.
+However, they can’t all be included in one article and these are the six most interesting ones according to us.